edvHo/comp383pipelineproject/README.md

 ## Description

 This project utilizes Snakemake to analyze Human Cytomegalovirus (HCMV; Human herpesvirus 5) transcriptomes at 2 and 6 days post-infection (dpi) from two patient donors.
+The HCMV reference genome (GCF_000845245.1) is downloaded from NCBI and indexed using Bowtie2, and paired-end reads are aligned to the reference genome.
+Filtered reads are assembled using SPAdes (k-mer size = 99).
+The number of contigs greater than 1000 base pairs and the total number of base pairs contained in all contigs are calculated.
+The longest contig from each assembly is extracted and used as a query sequence in a BLAST+ search against a locally constructed database of Betaherpesvirinae genomes.

 ### Software
 * [Snakemake](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-1-mapping-reads)